themindfuldev/talk-design-patterns-for-javascript-featuring-modules/src/README.md

     - Proven *solution* to a certain class of *problems* in a specific *context*
     - Pre-conditions -> requirements
     - Post-conditions -> consequences
+- Term coined by *Christopher Alexander*, an architect, as an aid to design cities and buildings, in 1977.
 - Pattern *language*: a common vocabulary
 - *Network* of connected patterns -> reuse